-Effective for annual periods beginning on or after 1 January 2018.
-Effective for annual periods beginning on or after 1 January 2019.

-Effective for annual periods beginning on or after a date to be determined.

-Effective for annual periods beginning on or after 1 January 2017.
+- Effective for annual periods beginning on or after 1 January 2018. - 2 Effective for annual periods beginning on or after 1 January 2019. - Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2021.

-The directors of the Company (the "Directors") do not anticipate that the application of the new and revised HKFRSs and HKASs will have significant impact on the accounts reported and disclosures made in the Company's financial statements.
+Except for the new and amendments to HKFRSs and interpretations mentioned below, the directors of the Company (the "Directors") anticipate that the application of all other new and amendments to HKFRSs and interpretations will have no material impact on the financial statements in the foreseeable future.